-<The nature of Shout commuications is a few short words or less, a single word.
-The general mode of Shout can be a sentence of up to fifthteen or twenty words..
+<The nature of Shout communications is a few short words or less, a single word.
+The general mode of Shout can be a sentence of up to fifteen or twenty words..
 A giant text format, letters nearly two inches tall, displays five or six letters at a time.
 They do a horizontal scroll, letter-by-letter, word-by-word, from the right and to the left.
 Each letter pauses for a fraction of a second before appearing to roll out of the window, to the left.
 If a letter is followed by a blank, it is assumed to be the end of a word.
-The app detects this word ending and pauses longer than for letters, maybe a second or so, to be easily read.

-"Shout" is a five letter word and so is "blink".
+"Shout" is a five-letter word and so is "blink".
 Blink is a second mode in Shout.
 Short messages, messages of one or two words, blink ten times, on and off.
 The trigger blinking the words must consist of five letters.
-A message with fewer words can be made to blink by extending them to five letters by adding underscorces or Emoji.
+A message with fewer words can be made to blink by extending them to five letters by adding underscores or Emoji.
 For example, "LET'S GO" can be entered as "LET"S GO___".
 The letters, which are black, are changed to the same color as the background color, a yellowish orange, so they disappear.
-They re-appear in a half of a second.
-If you want to send a one or two word message without blinking, you can tap the screen once and that stops the blinking.
-Tapping twice, rappedly, causes the message to blink ten more times.
+They re-appear in half of a second.
+If you want to send a one or two-word message without blinking, you can tap the screen once and that stops the blinking.
+Tapping twice, rapidly, causes the message to blink ten more times.

 Short messages of short words have always been important in human and pre-human communications.
 There are two new reasons why they work well with Shout today:

 The Emoji scroll across the screen and blink just like letters.
-The can be mixed with letters in the same message.
+They can be mixed with letters in the same message.

-Shout can be used in a broadcast mode to support polictical views.
-TRUMP and BIDEN are five letter words.
-Add a space or an underscore and MAGA, BLM, and BYOB can be made to blink, just like five letter words.
+Shout can be used in a broadcast mode to support political views.
+TRUMP and BIDEN are five-letter words.
+Add a space or an underscore and MAGA, BLM, and BYOB can be made to blink, just like five-letter words.
 Rallies are noisy places.
-Send your message with Shout.
+Send your message with a Shout.

-Shout can be used as a one-on-one, one-way communication like in a resturnant to signal "ORDER" and "CHECK".
+Shout can be used as a one-on-one, one-way communication like in a restaurant to signal "ORDER", "CHECK" and "AGAIN", for another round.
 Shout gets attention and sends a message in a noisy environment.
 It could probably wave down a "TAXI!".

-Shout has facinating dialogue possibilities.
+Shout has fascinating dialogue possibilities.
 Imagine the bar scene, a U-shaped bar where players are facing one another.
 Two persons or more have iPhones and engage in conversation, mainly pick-up lines.

 < New text box >>